Cambridge District Scout Archive

 Cambridge Scouts engaged in two World Wars and many lesser conflicts and it is not surprising that some became prisoners of war.
 These men, ex Scouts and Scouters from Cambridge District, generally slip into obscurity – confinement generally limits the behaviour that feeds the standout stories offered elsewhere on this site.

 This record will grow as more come to light.
 It is currently divided into two parts, WW1 and WW2 as these are the wars with known POWs.
-No year has passed since the start of Scouting in which British Troops have not been involved in a war or action.
+However we are aware that no year has passed since the start of Scouting in which British Troops have not been involved in a war or action.

 The following is a list; some have pages which give fuller details.

 - Bernard Porter Luscombe SM 3rd Cambridge See People/ Individuals/ Early Warrants/ Tales from Early Warrants Attempted escape.